Szczecin water pumps

-Szczecin pumps, colloquially known as Berliners, are historic water pumps in Szczecin, Poland, that are a characteristic object of the city.
+The Szczecin water pumps, colloquially known as Berliners, are historic water pumps in Szczecin, Poland, that are a characteristic object of the city.
 There were 70 pumps originally made between 1865 and 1895, with 28 surviving to this day, 27 of which hold the status of cultural property.

 History

 The pumps were manufactured between 1865 and 1895, in the F. Poepck Water Pump factories located in Szczecin and Chojna.
 Originally, there were around 70 pumps made, of which 28 survive to this day.
 Originally, the pumps were painted in blue with colorful details depicting the city coat of arms.
 After World War 2, they were repainted to a green colour.
 In the first years after the war, the pumps were very useful for the city inhabitants as the water supply network remained not fully functional at the time.
 At that time, the elements from damaged pumps were relocated to the working ones.
 At the beginning of the 21st century, the pumps were repainted to their original colours.

 In 2000, thanks to a city conservator-restorer, Małgorzata Gwiazdowska, 27 of the pumps were listed as cultural property.
 By the 2010s, all pumps required restoration to their original state, as they were damaged, and decorative details of the pumps had been stolen over the years.
 Polcast foundry, in cooperation with West Pomeranian University of Technology, was tasked by the Szczecin Department of Water Supply and Sewage to prepare the copies of missing decorative elements.
 Such copies were made using both traditional methods used in the original manufacturing and modern technologies, such as computer modeling.
 In 2013, the department was given 25,000 Polish złoty from the city for the restoration efforts.

 Many of the pumps no longer work, due to the lowering of the groundwater levels in the 2000s.

 Currently, the pumps are a characteristic object of the city, and are popular among tourists.